informalsystems/vdd/blockchain/blockchain.md

 **TODO:** Commit - *LastCommit*: the set of signatures of the validators that committed the last block.

-#### **[TMBC-TIME]**:

-TODO: fix after Zarko's comments

-The time *bfttime* corresponds to the reading of the local clock of a validator (how this time is computed may change when the Tendermint consensus is modified).
-In this specification, we assume that all clocks are synchronized to real-time (and so is bfttime).
-We can make this more precise eventually (incorporating clock drift, accuracy, precision, etc.).
-Right now, we consider this assumption sufficient, as clock synchronization (under NTP) is in the order of milliseconds and *trustingPeriod* is in the order of weeks.

-### Blockchain data

-#### **[TMBC-DAT-DATA]**:
-`Data` is a list of transactions

 #### **[TMBC-DAT-COMMIT]**:
 List of signatures